ZHammerl/myflix-client-angular/README.md

 ## Objective

-This project was built to expierence the differences between Angular and React (previously built client-side, see [here](https://github.com/ZHammerl/myFlix-client))
+This project was built to experience the differences between Angular and React (previously built client-side, see [here](https://github.com/ZHammerl/myFlix-client))

 ## Learnings